elseawhy/lazy/README.md

 - **Don't** source `lazy` in root's `.bashrc`.
 Running as root means tracking root's own datafiles and dealing with ownership headaches.
 - **Don't** manually run `sudo nvim foo`.
 Your shell will completely bypass this script's intelligence, skip the frecency database, and break the automation.
 Just let the wrapper handle the elevation for you natively!

+## Have yet to implement:
+- Multifile editing support
+- Editor arguments support

 ## License

 WTFPL, same as upstream.
 See [LICENSE](LICENSE).